posativ/regenwolken/README.md

-# Regenwolken – an open source, self-hosting Cloud.app
+# regenwolken – an open source, self-hosting Cloud.app

 [CloudApp](http://getcloudapp.com/) sucks!
 Well, Cloud.app is really handy –
-but it's free of charge and this can't be good!
-Regenwolken offers an alternate API implementation; hosted on your own server!
+but it's free of charge and this can't be good! regenwolken offers an alternate API implementation; hosted on your own server!

+I've set up a server open for everyone.
+Simply, add `213.218.178.200 my.cl.ly` to your `/etc/hosts`.
+Items older than one day will be purged at midnight (only a small vserver).
+Happy testing!

 ### Installation

 You'll need [python](http://python.org/) 2.5 or higher and easy_install (or
-pip) (e.g. `apt-get install python-setuputils`).
-Regenwolken uses [GridFS](http://www.mongodb.org/display/DOCS/GridFS) as file storage backend, therefore you need [MongoDB](http://mongodb.org/) 1.6 or higher.
+pip) (e.g. `apt-get install python-setuputils`). regenwolken uses [GridFS](http://www.mongodb.org/display/DOCS/GridFS) as file storage backend, therefore you need [MongoDB](http://mongodb.org/) 1.6 or higher.